 Succulents store water in their thick fleshy leaves.
 Some succulents produce branching stems covered with attractive foliage, while others are more prized for their colorful flowers.
 Most succulents thrive in drier conditions, although nearly all make suitable houseplants if your outdoor climate is too wet.
 While most types do not require pruning, some branching succulents can benefit from a light trim to maintain their size and shape to thrive in a small garden bed or container.

 Examine the leaves on the stem you plan to prune to determine where you should cut the stem.
-Find a leaf or leaf node that is pointed in the direction you want the stem to grow, then cut the stem just above this spot.
+Find a leaf or leaf node pointed in the direction you want the stem to grow, then cut the stem just above this spot.
 The new growth at the pruning spot will branch in the direction of the leaf or leaf node.

-Prune succulents in early spring just before new growth begins.
-Prune flowering varieties after blooming or during the winter dormant season.
+Prune succulents in early spring, just before new growth begins.
+Prune flowering varieties after blooming or during the dormant winter season.

-Some succulents, such as Euphorbia, produce an irritating sap.
+Some succulents such as Euphorbia produce an irritating sap.
 Wear gloves when pruning succulents to protect your skin.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus